songzhenhe/tectoplot/README.md

 Installation
 ============

+tectoplot is confirmed to work on OSX (Catalina+), Ubuntu linux, and Windows 10 (WSL using Ubuntu).
+Other platforms are possible - let me know if you get something to work!

 To install tectoplot and/or its dependencies using an interactive script, run the following command from a terminal.
 You may wish to read through the following sections first to understand the choices you will be presented!

 ```proto